javintx/the-crm-service/README.md

 ## Improvements

+- The authentication package could be extracted to a module.
+  - The current JWT adapter could be improved by defining more methods, classes and endpoints.
 - The authentication layer could implement an adapter for [OAuth2](https://oauth.net/code/java/).
   - It should be generated an end point to generate the authorization token.
 - The persistence layer could implement an adapter for [H2](https://www.h2database.com/html/main.html).